MANDATORY RegistrATION FOR E-scooterS

-Owners of e-scooters may register their devices on the OneMotoring website, or at any SingPost Post Office, from 2 January 2019.
+Owners of e-scooters have to register their devices on the OneMotoring website.
 Registration is compulsory and from 1 July 2019, it will be an offence to ride an unregistered e-scooter on public paths.

 For draft legislation* concerning the adoption of UL2272 standard as a device criteria for motorised personal mobility devices, you may refer to the draft gazette notification here and the draft amendments to the Active Mobility Regulations 2018 here.

 Disclaimer: This document is a draft and is provided for information only.
 The information contained herein may change and does not commit the Land Transport Authority of Singapore or the Government of Singapore in any way.

 *The draft legislation was first uploaded on 31 December 2018